 Planning to be in Rome New Years Eve?
-What more beautiful place to ring in the new year, with all around cheer, and . . . the Colosseum? - AND in the LATEST news as of December 29 2017, there WILL in fact be a free concert at Circus Maximus!!
+What more beautiful place to ring in the new year, with all around cheer, and . . . the Colosseum?

 If you will be in Rome for New Years, here's what you need to know:

-In Rome, New Years Eve is generally lively.
-There are plenty of places to enjoy a sumptuous New Years Eve dinner (cenone), fireworks, and a general atmosphere of partying and fun.
+There are plenty of options for enjoying a sumptuous New Years Eve dinner (cenone), fireworks, and a general atmosphere of partying and fun.
 Many Romans have dinner at home, or at friends' houses, but then go out afterwards to walk around soaking up the atmosphere, and to watch the fireworks.

 Tourist-wise, I find it's generally busy in Rome from just after Christmas through the 6th of January (the Epiphany, or what in Italy is called Befana.)

 With the exception of New Years' Day, everything is open, the city is beautifully lit up, from the shops, to the street-decorations, to the giant trees at the Colosseum, Piazza Venezia and Saint Peter's.

 If you are visiting Rome New Years Eve, here are some things you can do besides eating (cenone or otherwise):